General:

 Panels:

-Restorative panels are facilitated by your case manager.
+Restorative panels are facilitated by your Coordinator.
 You can also expect to see two or three trained, community volunteers.
 These volunteers represent the community when discussing the harm done to the community at large and the community’s interest in preventing reoffense.
 Victims may be present at a restorative panel.
-If you have conditions of release which prohibit contact between you and the victim(s), the case manager and Harmed Party Liaison will take this into consideration and alternatives for victim engagement will be presented so you will not violate your conditions.
-Your case manager will discuss victim engagement, including if the victim will be attending the restorative panel, with you.
+If you have conditions of release which prohibit contact between you and the victim(s), the Coordinator and Harmed Party Liaison will take this into consideration and alternatives for victim engagement will be presented so you will not violate your conditions.
+Your Coordinator will discuss victim engagement, including if the victim will be attending the restorative panel, with you.
 You can also bring people to support you, such as family members.
-If you have questions regarding who will be present for your panel, please contact your case manager.
+If you have questions regarding who will be present for your panel, please contact your Coordinator.

 Panel members will want to hear a little about yourself and your offense in your own words.
 They will ask questions to ensure they understand what happened and that you are accepting responsibility for your illegal actions.
 You will also be asked to identify affected parties and describe the impact of your offense.
 Panel members will also want to know what you think is necessary to repair the harm done and ensure that this offense does not happen again.

 Yes!
 Volunteers are required to sign a confidentiality agreement and non-disclosure agreement.
-If you have any questions about confidentiality, please contact your case manager.
+If you have any questions about confidentiality, please contact your Coordinator.

-You do not need to bring anything with you to a panel, unless otherwise specified by your case manager.
+You do not need to bring anything with you to a panel, unless otherwise specified by your Coordinator.
 If you would like, you can bring people or items (such as fidget spinners) with you to support during the meeting.

 Panels typically last between 30-60 minutes.

-Community service can be completed at any nonprofit agency, or at other sites as approved by your case manager.
+Community service can be completed at any nonprofit agency, or at other sites as approved by your Coordinator.
 This allows your community service to be tailored to your interests.
 You will need to have someone from the community service site verify your hours.
 During your panel, we will supply you with a community service log.
-If you need a replacement, feel free to stop by the office or contact your case manager to request being sent to you.
+If you need a replacement, feel free to stop by the office or contact your Coordinator to request being sent to you.

 Your main responsibility is to ensure their attendance and to be supportive.
 You should encourage your child to be honest during the panel meeting.
 The restorative panel will want to hear directly from your child, but may also ask you additional questions.

 You can choose to participate in the restorative panel, but it is not a requirement.
 Participants and victims will only attend the panel at the same time if it does not create an unsafe or hostile environment, or if the participant does not have court imposed conditions restricting their contact with you.
-If you are more comfortable, you can provide a verbal statement to the participants’ case manager or complete a paper victim impact statement.
-The case manager can then share the impact of the offense on you and your requests with the restorative panel.
+If you are more comfortable, you can provide a verbal statement to the participants’ Coordinator or complete a paper victim impact statement.
+The Coordinator can then share the impact of the offense on you and your requests with the restorative panel.

-If you have concerns regarding the length of your participation in the program, we encourage you to speak with your case manager.
+If you have concerns regarding the length of your participation in the program, we encourage you to speak with your Coordinator.